-Shayne believes all hair is good hair, and iconic style emerges from the space between what your hair naturally wants to do and your inclination to experiment.
+Shayne (she/her) believes all hair is good hair, and iconic style emerges from the space between what your hair naturally wants to do and your inclination to experiment.

 As the childhood recipient of a muffin-shaped perm, Shayne is intimately acquainted with the harrowing experience of coercive styling.
 That’s why she and Washington Square co-owner Allie have nurtured a studio culture rooted in listening and play.
 “The only expectation here is that you show up as your authentic self.
 The invitation isn’t for anyone else.” she explains.

 What will we talk about in your chair?

 What’s going on around town, new businesses etc, movies, music, tv, mental health- art & creative pursuits.

 Introvert or extrovert?